Land Heritage Collection

 The Ministry of Agriculture of the State of Eritrea exhibited Mr. Masgina’s work to the UNCCD COP14 to inspire people across the globe to take action for the environment, stimulate discussion about deforestation, raise global awareness on drought-related impacts of land degradation and mobilize global youth to become the new guardians of nature.

-Clean Rivers: video submitted by the Ministry of the Environment of Guatemala, describing the environmental cleanup campaign that combines plastic recycling with wastewater management.
+Guatemala: Clean Rivers: video submitted by the Ministry of the Environment, describing the environmental cleanup campaign that combines plastic recycling with wastewater management.

 From Words to Actions: Reforestation in Guatemala.
 The Ministry of the Environment of Guatemala present the national reforestation initiative, which aims to restore 1.2 million ha of forest by 2032.
 The success of the initiative is combined with a large-scale environmental education outreach for future forest stewards with the focus on climate change.